-Asian MPs urge probe of reported Myanmar abuses as envoys visit troubled Rakhine
+Asian MPs urge probe of reported Myanmar abuses in troubled Rakhine

 The Rohingya, most of whom live in apartheid-like conditions, are seen by many Myanmar Buddhists as illegal immigrants from Bangladesh.
 Some 125,000 remain displaced and face severe travel restrictions in squalid camps since fighting erupted in Rakhine between Buddhists and Muslims in 2012.

-ASEAN Parliamentarians for Human Rights (APHR) has urged the Myanmar government to conduct a "thorough and impartial investigation into reports of abuses by security forces" against civilians in Rakhine.
+ASEAN Parliamentarians for Human Rights (APHR) urged the Myanmar government to conduct a "thorough and impartial investigation into reports of abuses by security forces" against civilians in Rakhine.

-It also called on the military to allow aid workers and journalists access to affected areas in order to provide humanitarian assistance and document developments.
+It also called on the military to allow aid workers and journalists access to provide humanitarian help and to document developments.

 "We remain deeply concerned, however, that as a result of the lack of government oversight of security forces, effective systems are not in place to protect civilians or support their chance of seeing justice served."